JitenKumar/namaste-react/README.md

 Faster builds : due to caching
 Image optimization for faster loading of images
 Bundle of files
-Minify and compres the files
+Minify and compress the files
 Consistent hashing
 Code Splitting
 Differential Bundling to support older browsers